ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="set-network-user-id" />
 ### 3.10 `setNetworkUserId`

-This method lets you pass a Network User ID in to Snowplow
+This method lets you pass a Network User ID in to Snowplow:

 ```php
 $subject->setNetworkUserId($networkUserId);